 FBM encourages all commercial Clients to obtain advanced Search Engine Optimization and Site Promotion services.

-FBM will submit a First Mockup Draft of web site no later than thirty (30) days after FBM receives signed agreement, along with down payment and initial direction from the Client.
+FBM will submit a First Mockup Draft of the web site within thirty (30) days, but only after FBM receives the signed agreement, along with down payment and initial direction from the Client.
+Final payment is due thirty (30) days after signing or upon project completion, if completed in less than thirty (30) days.
 Client to provide FBM with all the data needed to complete web site, including text, company logo, and photos.
 Upon completion of this stage, the Client will be asked to confirm acceptance for the basic site design via e-mail or by signing a printed copy of the design and faxing to FBM.
+The approval is required within five (5) business days or the project will be put on hold, and the remaining balance on the contract will be due in full before work begins again.
 Once this acceptance is received from the Client, the work necessary to complete the project will continue.

-This agreement includes minor web page maintenance to regular web pages (not store product pages) over a one-month period, including updating links and making minor changes to sentences or paragraphs.
-It does not include removing nearly all the text from a page and replacing the content,
+This agreement includes minor web page maintenance to regular web pages (not store product pages) over a ten-day period, including updating links and making minor changes to sentences or paragraphs.
+It does not include removing more than ten percent (10%) of the text from a page or replacing the content, and any such request will require additional payment for services.

 Terms for Maintenance Contracts will be listed in Master Service Agreement and/or Web Design Agreement using one of two methods.